The Easiest ‘Learn to Shoot Film’ Course in the World

-If something is made too complicated, it becomes a turn-off.
+It's easy to learn to shoot film.
+I promise!
+If something is made too complicated, it becomes a turnoff.

 I could start with the minutiae of film photography and get into numbers, numbers, numbers.
-But instead I am going to give you one lesson that will make you a film photographer TODAY.
+But instead I am going to show you that it's easy to learn to shoot film by giving you ONE lesson that will make you a film photographer TODAY.
 If you follow this guide, you will fall in love with film.

-The answer, for me at least, is that film is magic.
-Shooting film, the process of it, the results, feel like something that is timeless and authentic.
-When you get your first scans back from the lab you will understand this down to your core.
+The answer—for me, at least—is that film is magic.
+Shooting film, the process of it, the results, feels like something that is timeless and authentic.
+When you get your first scans back from the lab, you will understand this down to your core.

 I see better when I have to slow down.
 I compose better.
 I don’t shoot just because I am nervous.
 I don’t just shoot until I see an acceptable image on the back of my DSLR.
 With film, I know when I got ‘the’ shot.
 It’s a great feeling.